Is the Belarus Solar PV Market Ready to Take Off?

 2) By timeframe (first 10 years, next 10 years respectively)

-The coefficient is undifferentiated according to size of the installation.
+The coefficient is undifferentiated according to the size of the installation.
 Eligibility for receiving the FIT is reserved to RES electricity generators that are not within the management of the national utility Belenergo.
-Feed-in tariff for solar PV power plants in Belarus is 0.36 USD/kWh for the first 10 years of operation and 0.11 USD/kWh for next 10 years of operation.
+Feed-in tariff for solar PV power plants in Belarus is 0.36 USD/kWh for the first 10 years of operation and 0.11 USD/kWh for the next 10 years of operation.
 The feed-in tariffs are paid for 20 years term.

-The FIT must be paid by the respective distribution system operator (DSO) for all electricity fed into the grid network from renewable power plants which have obtained a so called Guarantee of Origin (GO) from the Ministry of Environment and Natural Resources.
+The FIT must be paid by the respective distribution system operator (DSO) for all electricity fed into the grid network from renewable power plants that have obtained a so-called Guarantee of Origin (GO) from the Ministry of Environment and Natural Resources.
 Unlike the GO used in the EU, the Belarus GO is issued for the RES facility and not the produced energy.
 It is the basis for energy purchase contracts and eligibility for the FIT, but the amount of energy to be remunerated is not stated on the GO.

 Market development forecast

-For more information about this promising solar market please visit:
+For more information about this promising solar market, please visit: